 Jump to navigation

 The State offers several group term life insurance plans through the Minnesota Life Insurance Company.
-All eligible employees are automatically enrolled in the Basic Life insurance plan and are also eligible to enroll in the Voluntary Life insurance plan for themselves and their eligible dependents.
+All eligible employees are automatically enrolled in the Basic Life insurance plan and are also eligible to enroll in the Optional Life insurance plan for themselves and their eligible dependents.

 All life insurance includes a matching amount of Accidental Death and Dismemberment (AD&D) coverage.